Public Utility Holding Company Act of 1935: Conservative press

 An integral part of the industry's co-operation campaign was its friendly public relations strategy with the nation's press.
 The result was that the FTC investigation did not appear to be newsworthy.
 The FTC exposed the industry's nationwide propaganda campaign in the industry's own words to censor any negative coverage or history related to its activities, including the manipulation of the nation's textbook and radio industries.

 For example, MH Aylesworth, the first president of the National Broadcasting Company (NBC) was also the executive director of the National Electric Light Association from 1921 to 1926.
 It was General Electric that founded the Radio Corporation of America, which purchased the country's first radio network from AT&T and became NBC in 1926.

 The FTC investigation produced thousands of pages of testimony on how the country's electric industry successfully enlisted the support of the press across the country with its strategy of dangling advertising dollars and submitted vast quantities of anonymous materials to it for publication.
 The country's mostly conservative press had become allies with the industry in its goal to stigmatize the municipal ownership community as un-American.
 Going back to the 1907-13 period when the entire country shifted from municipal to state regulation of the electric industry with the creation of state agencies known as Public utilities commissions, this shift that favored private companies should have been framed as a regressive shift in favor of the "power trust" as big electric companies were commonly referred to or "city vs. state" power politics.
 However, that was not how the conservative press framed the struggle or what its advertising client the electric industry wanted.
 The shift from municipal to state regulatory oversight also represents one of the largest examples of regulatory capture known as the complexity of the electricity industry combined with the model laws passed between 1907 and 1913 resulted in commissions made up almost entirely of former industry professionals.
-That bias became evident when 46 of the 48 state commissions openly sided with the electric industry during public hearings on the ill.
+That bias became evident when 46 of the 48 state commissions openly sided with the electric industry during public hearings on the bill.

 In other words, the investigation documented that the electric industry had set up a personal relationship with the owners and editorial boards of the news industry and so were given tens of thousands of free editorial pieces monthly.
 In many cases, the industry's own press services distributed content, which the local and national newspapers then reprinted without acknowledging the source.
 The same relationship with the press would then be used to frame the battle to stop the bill by terrifying the country's small investors with their "death sentence" clause, which the press repeated from then onward.